Title: Self Delusion

 Of course, the moment his mother was gone, Scott was on the phone calling the rest of the pack to his house.
 Lydia arrived first with Danny in tow.
 Liam arrived five minutes later along with Mason, both asking what the emergency was.
 The Alpha twins came along immediately after, followed by Allison.

 “Stiles is gone!”
-Scott announced, eyes wide and huffing half in anger and half in shock.
+Scott said, eyes wide and huffing, half in anger and half in shock.

 “Well, of course he’s gone.
 Are you really just noticing this now?”
 Lydia asked, bored already with the conversation.

 Danny nodded, confusion on his face as to Scott’s shock.
 “Scott, Stiles has been gone for months.
 Didn’t you — he’s supposed to be your best friend, man.
 Why are you just saying something now?”